chm1975/chm/filecoin_consensus_visualization_toold.md

 This is a proposal for a fixed bid grant.
 Filecoin is requested to pay as follows:

-*   50% upon start of the project and 50% upon project completion, with net 14 payment terms.
+*   50% upon start of the project (USD 15K) and 50% (USD 15K) upon project completion, with net15 payment terms.
 *   Any changes to the scope of work or overages to the price must be agreed in writing by the parties through a change request.
 *   All work is expected to be done remotely, with no travel required.